 *The Pastor, Deacons, and Director of Religious Education are available to help talk through the personal spiritual struggles that can arise from losing a loved one.
 Please note, however, that these individuals are not counselors or psychologists and that they may recommend to a person seeking guidance that a professional counselor or psychologist may need to be sought out for further assistance.

 The Funeral Process at OLPH

-- After the initial meeting with your funeral director he or she will give OLPH a phone call to inform us of your desire to host a funeral liturgy or service in our Church.
-Soon after that initial contact you will be contacted by either our Church Secretary or Director of Liturgy to schedule a planning meeting for the funeral liturgy or service.
+- After the initial meeting with your funeral director, he or she will give OLPH a phone call to inform us of your desire to host a funeral in our Church.
+Soon after that initial contact you will be contacted by either our Church Secretary or Director of Liturgy to schedule a planning meeting for the funeral liturgy.
 You may also be contacted by a volunteer of our luncheon ministry if you indicate to your funeral director or our staff that you wish to host a luncheon at OLPH.
-With a luncheon there are details you should be aware of and can be viewed by clicking here.
+With a luncheon there are details you should be aware of that can be viewed by clicking here.